openwisp/ansible-openwisp2/README.md

     openwisp2_redis_host: localhost
     openwisp2_redis_port: 6379
     openwisp2_redis_cache_url: "redis://{{ openwisp2_redis_host }}:{{ openwisp2_redis_port }}/1"
-    # celery concurrency for the default queue, by default the number of CPUs is used
+    # celery concurrency for the default queue, by default it is set to 1
+    # Setting it to "null" will make concurrency equal to number of CPUs
     openwisp2_celery_concurrency: null
     # alternatively to the previous option, the celery autoscale option can be set if needed
     # for more info, consult the documentation of celery regarding "autoscaling"